Advising Support Services

 New Students

-For students to truly succeed at Pueblo Community College, all new readmitted and undeclared students enrolling in more than six credit hours who have not completed 15 credit hours must meet with an academic advisor prior to registering for classes.
+For students to truly succeed at Pueblo Community College, all new readmitted and undeclared students enrolling in more than six credit hours who have not completed 15 credit hours must meet with a Success Coach or First Year Coordinator prior to registering for classes.
 At an academic advising session, students can expect the academic advisor to:

 • Review program and test scores